The Perceptual Problem Associated with Dyslexia

 Where does one bear end and the other begin?

-The primary challenge is the dyslexic reader's sense of perception and their predominantly sensory, big-picture thinking style.
-This can cause the learning disabilities associated with dyslexia.
+The problem is that the dyslexic’s style of perception and their predominantly sensory, big-picture thinking style can cause the learning disabilities associated with dyslexia.

-The perceptual condition of a dyslexic reader works very well for how they function in the 3-dimensional world.
-However as soon as they are in school, their style of thinking does not work well for recognizing and comprehending flat, written symbols and written abstract words.
-When flat symbols and abstract words confuse the dyslexic reader, they use the same kind of multi-sensory thinking that they use to solve physical, 3-dimensional problems.
+The perceptual condition of the dyslexic works very well for how they function in the 3- dimensional (3-D) world.
+However as soon as the dyslexic is in school, their style of thinking does not work well for recognizing and comprehending flat, written 2-dimensional (2-D) symbols and written abstract words.
+When flat symbols and abstract words confuse the dyslexic, they use the same kind of multi-sensory thinking that they use to solve physical, 3-dimensional problems.
 As they unconsciously alter their sensory perceptions to provide multiple and different viewpoints of the symbols, confusion builds and they cannot figure out what the flat symbols mean.
-Their child’s confusion becomes obvious as a parent starts to notice their child stumble, hesitate, insert a word, misread words, or skip words or lines as they read.
-These children all too often begin to think something is wrong with them.
+The child’s confusion is obvious to a parent who notices that their child stumbles, hesitates, stumbles, inserts a word, misreads words, skips words, skips lines, misses a punctuation stop, or goes blank as they read.
+This child begins to think something is wrong with them and says to the mom, “I’m dumb;” or, “Why can’t I read like my sister?”

 The Core Difficulty – Flat Abstract Words & Symbols